Noel-FGC/BBCF-Improvement-Mod/README.md

 - Freely adjustable ingame currency value

 ## Installing
+Download dinput8.dll, settings.ini and optionally palettes.ini from the latest release and put them in your BlazBlue Centralfiction folder.

+if on linux add the following ```WINEDLLOVERRIDES="dinput8=n,b"``` to your launch options

+## Installing with ASI Loader
-Download dinput8.dll, settings.ini and optionally palettes.ini from the latest release and put it in your BlazBlue Centralfiction folder.
-There is no need to compile it yourself for regular usage.
+Download dinput8.dll, settings.ini and optionally palettes.ini from the latest release and put them in your BlazBlue Centralfiction folder.
+Rename dinput.dll to BBCFIM.asi
+Install ASI Loader (i use d3d9.dll)

 ## Compiling and usage